 Iterative Project Management Methodologies

-The current buzzword of project management, Agile methodology was originally made for software development and was a response to the inadequacies of traditional methodologies to accommodate for the increasingly fast-paced and competitive software industry.
+The current buzzword in project management, the creators of the Agile methodology designed it in response to the inadequacies of traditional methodologies in the software industry.
 Agile project management methodologies are based on the 4 key values and 12 principles outlined within the Agile Manifesto.

-The central focus on Agile methodology is its adaptability achieved through its shorter project cycles, its focus on incremental growth as well as self-ownership and team autonomy to work within their own capabilities.
-As a result, Agile processes are not as clear-cut and sequential as traditional methodologies, mainly working within the scope of what is achievable within a single project cycle.
+The central focus in Agile methodology is adaptability, primarily achieved through its shorter project cycles, its focus on incremental growth, and self-ownership and team autonomy.
+As a result, Agile processes are not as clear-cut and sequential as traditional methodologies.
+Instead, Agile teams mainly working within the scope of what is achievable within a single project cycle.

-- Flexibility and adaptability: This inherent quality of Agile methods give teams the freedom to be more experimental in the ideation process and adapt to changing requirements as they come.
+- Flexibility and adaptability: This inherent quality of Agile methods give teams the freedom to be more experimental in the ideation process, and to adapt to changing requirements as they come.

-- Lower risk: Agile methods emphasize continuous feedback and input from clients and stakeholders meaning that potential risks and issues are addressed earlier on, reducing the overall chance for project failure.
+- Lower risk: Agile methods emphasises continuous feedback and input from clients and stakeholders.
+This means that teams address potential risks and issues early on, reducing the overall chance for project failure.

 - No fixed plan: The flexible nature of Agile projects means that planning resources and costs for future iterations of projects is much more complicated.
 This can be particularly hard for large organisations with many projects running at the same time with continually changing resource needs.

-- Collaboration dependent: With their short and intense cycles, team members have to work very closely with each other to achieve results which is hard if a team is geographically dispersed.
-Its largely feedback dependent approach also means more collaboration with clients and stakeholders.
+- Collaboration dependent: Because of the short and intense cycles of Agile, team members have to work very closely with each other to achieve results.
+However, if a team is geographically dispersed, they may find close collaboration challenging.
+Agile is largely feedback dependent, which further requires team members to collaborate with clients and stakeholders.

-- Projects that have a high level of complexity and uncertainty that requires flexibility.
+- Projects that have a high level of complexity and uncertainty which requires flexibility.

-Scrum is an extension of the Agile methodology and is arguably an extended framework through which Agile values and principles can be executed.
+Scrum is an extension of the Agile methodology.
+Many project managers view Scrum as an extended framework which teams can use to execute Agile values and principles.
 If Agile is your ideal philosophy, Scrum is the methodology that gets you there.
-The Scrum approach puts the team at the center of all projects, operating through specified roles, events and artifacts that are based on five core values: commitment, courage, focus, openness and respect.
-Scrum uses its own unique set of terminologies which are all centred on making the team self-organizing and managing.
+The Scrum approach puts the team at the center of all projects, and operates through specified roles, events and artifacts.
+All Scrum activities are based on five core values: commitment, courage, focus, openness, and respect.
+Scrum uses its own unique set of terminologies which are all centred on team self-organisation and management.
 Some Scrum terminology you may have heard of include: